 What's My Salt Lake City, Utah Personal Injury Case Worth?

-Utah laws entitle victims to fair compensation for any injuries caused because of the fault of another party.
-Meanwhile, insurers and corporate legal departments might try to offer victims an unfair and lowball settlement.
-However, at Larsen, Larsen, Nash & Larsen, the legal staff works hard to make sure all clients get the award or settlement they are due.
+In Utah, there are laws to help protect victims by enabling fair compensation for any injuries sustained due to the liability of another party.
+Even though these laws are in place, insurance companies and corporate legal departments frequently offer victims unfair awards or settlements.
+However, the legal staff at Larsen, Larsen, Nash & Larsen, work hard to make sure all our clients get the settlement or award they are entitled to.

-It might be difficult for clients to know how much their personal injury suit is worth.
-If you or a loved one has suffered because of the negligence or willful actions of another, we can help you evaluate your case to determine a fair claim.
+It is difficult for clients to know the exact worth of their personal injury lawsuit.
+If you or a loved one have suffered due to the negligence of another, our firm can help evaluate your case and determine a fair claim.

-The amount of money that personal injury plaintiffs should claim differs by each individual case.
-Each claim should be based upon a number of losses the victim could suffer from.
-Some of these include:
+The amount of money a personal injury plaintiff should claim will differ by each individual case.
+Your claim should be based upon the amount of loss you have suffered; including the following:

-The claim or settlement may or may not be equal to the total declared losses.
-Some things that could make the final award or settlement higher or lower than the actual sum of injury losses are mitigating circumstances, aggravating circumstances, and fault determination.
+The claim or settlement received may not always be equal to the total amount of loss declared.
+In such cases there are variables that determine the range between the final settlement and personal loss; including mitigating circumstances, aggravating circumstances, and fault determination.

-- Mitigating circumstances: The plaintiff may offer a reasonable excuse or justification for negligent or willful actions that could lower the award.
+- Mitigating circumstances: The plaintiff may provide reasonable justification for negligent or willful actions, resulting in a lower payment.

-- Aggravating circumstances: The jury or judge could also add in punitive damages because the defendant’s actions are deemed more than mere carelessness.
-An example of this could be willful negligence.
+- Aggravating circumstances: If the defendant’s actions are deemed more than mere carelessness, the jury or judge could also add punitive damages.
+An example of this could include willful negligence.

-- Fault determination: The plaintiff and defendant could both be partially responsible for an accident, and this might lower a judgment.
+- Fault determination: A judgement may be lowered if the plaintiff and defendant are both found partially responsible for an accident.

-Of course, the severity of the injury also affects the final award.
-A serious brain or spinal cord injury may keep the plaintiff from ever working again and cause irreversible damage.
-A severely injured person might not ever be able to return to any job, resume normal hobbies and recreation, or even perform normal self-care activities.
-A lifelong disability or wrongful death also puts considerable strain on the victim's family and support system.
+The severity of the injury can also affect the final award.
+A serious brain or spinal cord injury may keep the plaintiff from obtaining future employment and cause irreversible damage.
+A severe injury could not only prohibit a person from working again, but also participating in recreational and leisure activities, or performing every day self-care activities.
+A lifelong disability or wrongful death can also put a considerable amount of emotional and financial stress on the victim's family and support system.

-Less severe injuries might only curtail activities for several weeks to several months.
-These injuries can still cause financial issues and pain, but the victims can look forward to a return to full functioning in the future.
-Judgments and settlements for recoverable injuries may be lower because losses are expected to be temporary.
+Even though Less severe injuries can prevent a victim from participating in normal activities up to several months, these injuries can still cause financial issues and pain.
+In addition, victims can look forward to a return to full functioning in the future.
+The judgments and settlements for recoverable injuries may be lower, depending on how temporary the loss is.

 Let our Utah personal injury lawyers help you get the award you deserve